 2. Group members realize that others have similar problems.

 God doesn’t expect pastors and teachers to do all the ministering.
 He has given each of us gifts and talents to encourage, teach, and challenge one another.
-Small groups provide the perfect setting for Christians to minister one to another.
+Small groups provide the perfect setting for Christians to help or minister one to another.

 And let us consider how we may spur one another on toward love and good deeds.
 (Hebrews 10:24)